jool2102/weatherProject/README.md

 My initial idea was spiked from the idea, that I have always felt that the weather report on your app in wintertime always read alot colder than how it really felt for me leaving my apartment.

 And I very much think this is the truth.
-And there is probably endless facts online that gives me the answer directly, but for me it would be interesting to see and learn how much it actually differs on a cold day, compared to a place closeby but not in the city centre.
+And there is probably endless facts online that gives me the answer directly, but for me it would be interesting to see and learn how much it actually differs on a cold day, compared to a place a bit more rural but still in the Stockholm area

 ### Components: